soFFe/ClassicEraHonorCalculator/README.md

 | 1         | 7           | 10          | (175000-45000)/(40000-20000) = 6.5    |
 | 2         | 11          | 14          | (500000-175000)/(60000-40000) = 16.25 |

-## Dishonorable Kills
-What we know about the effects of DHKs:
-1. You lose 215 to 235 Rating instantly (seemingly random, average is 225)
-2. DHKs do not affect Honor in any way
-You have to /reload to see Rank changes in the Honor Tab of your character.

-Due to these facts and how the rest of the system works, you can minimize the amount of honor even further up to R13.
-Example: Being Rank 9 with 95% progress will award you more Rating as a Reward than if you're Rank 10 with 0% Progress.
-If you're planning to rank as fast as possible, you can even skip a week of progression this way, if you are below R10 and plan DHKs at the right times.

 ## Decay
 What we know about Decay:
 1. You will decay if you could not qualify for your current Rank